Azaeres/Mellifera/README.md

 This exchange treats money primarily as a record of debt.
 This means that every cent of credit is backed by a cent of debt somewhere in the system.

 Money is created when someone reports a contribution of time, and it is destroyed when debt is compensated.
+This project refers to this as the monetary cycle.
 Money reaches its peak utility when it can be flushed out of the system just as easily as it is introduced.
 A vibrant exchange helps to distribute wealth.

 This project inherits some limitations from being based in debt.
 There are natural limits to liability.
 At some point, people's faith in a currency, or in others' ability to pay them back will be shaken.
 Mellifera makes an attempt to limit the damage by establishing a common liability limit.
 This is an amount of debt that everyone cannot exceed.